Poland’s Road to Independence in 10 Paintings

 (…) The youth noticed that when they stand together as a group, all the spies and investigative committees can’t touch them. (…) It was only at this celebration that everybody stood together, openly, in daylight, showing their faces and convictions (…).

-The oppressive nature of Russian rule over its partition of Poland was also responsible for the spreading of rebellious stances.
+The oppressive nature of Russian rule over its partitioned territories was also responsible for the spreading of rebellious stances.
 Less than three years after the described celebrations, another uprising against Russia began on 22nd January 1863.
 Its initiators’ discourse drew heavily on the November tradition.
 On a military level, the insurgents believed that with support from France and Britain they could take on a Russia recently weakened in the Crimean War.
 However, the expected foreign support never came and the tsar’s army proved strong enough to defeat the rebellion.
 The fight, known as the January Uprising, was over by mid-1864.

 A painting said to illustrate the rebellion exceptionally well is the 1873 Patrol Powstańczy (Insurgent Patrol) by the realist painter Maksymilian Gierymski.
 It shows a group of scouts that have most probably just noticed an enemy force in the desolate area.
 The masterfully executed scene is the epitome of the January Uprising as most of its insurgents fought in small and highly mobile units, often in skirmishes outside of the cities.